johnmoses/zero-to-hero-dsa/data-structures/README.md

 ## Linear Data Structures

-These are sequential data structures
+These are sequential data structures.
+They include:

+1. Arrays
+2. Linked Lists
+3. Hashes
+4. Queues
+5. Stacks

 ## Non-linear Data Structures

-These are non-sequential data structures
+These are non-sequential data structures.
+They include:

+1. Trees
+2. Graphs
+3. Matrices